piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

-# Sulfide weathering experiments from Maffre et al., submitted to GRL (2021)
+# Sulfide weathering experiments from Maffre et al., submitted to GRL (May 28th 2021)

 Information about GEOCLIM runs for the sulfide weathering perturbation experiments.